D8-X/d8x-trader-backend/packages/pnl/Readme.md

 # Profit and loss service

 This directory contains the PnL service codebase.
-This service

-Service entrypoint is `src/main.ts`
+This service's entrypoint is `src/main.ts`

-To build project:
+To build the project:

 ```bash
 cd packages/pnl